 Set aside an afternoon in your schedule to do a digital clean-out.

 Being a fundraiser is busy, and things can get hectic.
 Setting aside some time to set things straight can help you get on top of things, so you spend less time scrambling.
-Items you might want to include are updating donor contact lists, clearing out your inbox or automating emails.
+Items you might want to include are updating donor contact lists, clearing out your inbox, or automating emails.

 One way to stay organized is by automating tasks that have been cluttering your to-do list.
 Do you keep writing the same emails over and over again?
 Write a template so you can fire it off quickly.
 Is your team constantly updating each other on donor contact emails?
-Get a donor management software to do the heavy lifting for you.
+Get donor management software to do the heavy lifting for you.